Joker9090/Pokedex/README.md

 ## Learn More

-- Time-Spent = 4,5 hours
+- Time-Spent = 14 hours
 - Time-Spent-pretends = 12 hours

+## TO IMPROVE
+INPROVE typecript validation in root Reducer when actions.payload is readed